coherent-research/dcs-documentation/DcsPublicApiDescription.md

 # Introduction

 DCS has been designed to integrate seamlessly with other systems.
-In order to provide this integration a JSON based Web API is provided that allows programmatic access to metered data that has been collected by DCS.
+In order to enable this integration a JSON based Web API is provided that allows programmatic access to metered data that has been collected by DCS.

+The API is deployed as a separate application (DcsWebApi) in IIS.
+It is envisaged that this will be deployed in the same instance of IIS that hosts DcsWebApp but that is not a requirement.
+DcsWebApi must have access to the DCS Database but otherwise it does not interact with other DCS components.

 # Authentication

 ## Modes

-The API can be configured via DCSWebApp application settings in 2 modes:
+The API has two modes:

 - Authenticated

   All calls to the API must contain a security token which will be obtained by the sign-in method (see below).
-The credentials used to sign-in in will correspond to normal DCS user account.
+The credentials used to sign-in in will correspond to normal a DCS user account (managed by DcsWebApp).

-  When called in Authenticated mode restrictions applied with respect to call rate and the quantity of data requested.

 - Unauthenticated

   Calls to the API do not need to contain a security token so no sign-in is required.
-All calls to the API will use a default DCS user account that can be configured via DCSWebApp application settings.
+All calls to the API will use a default DCS user account.
+The account correspond to normal DCS user account (managed by DcsWebApp) and the actual account that is used is configurable in the DcsWebApi application.

-  When called in Unauthenticated mode restrictions are applied with respect to call rate and the quantity of data requested.

-> It is possible to configure the API with both modes simultaneously.
+> It is possible to configure the API with either mode or both modes simultaneously.
 The URL used for each mode will be different.

-> By default the public API will be disabled.

 ## Authenticated mode